Generic name: hydrocortisone (oral) [ HYE-droe-KOR-ti-sone ]

 Cortef is also used in the treatment of certain cancers such as leukemia, lymphoma, and multiple myeloma.

 Alkindi Sprinkle is approved for use in people from birth to 17 years of age.

 Cortef may also be used for purposes not listed in this medication guide.

-Tell your doctor about any illness or infection you have had within the past several weeks.
+Tell your doctor about any illness or infection you had within the past several weeks.

 Before taking this medicine

-You should not use Cortef if you are allergic to it, or if you have a fungal infection anywhere in your body.
+You should not use Cortef if you are allergic to Cortef, corticosteroids, or if you have a systemic fungal infection.

-Steroids can weaken your immune system, making it easier for you to get an infection or worsening an infection you already have or have recently had.
-Tell your doctor about any illness or infection you have had within the past several weeks.
+Steroids can weaken your immune system, making it easier for you to get an infection or worsening an infection you already have.
+Tell your doctor about any illness or infection you had within the past several weeks.

 Tell your doctor if you have ever had:

 cirrhosis or other liver disease;